ryanrhymes/panns/README.md

 ## Quick Start

 panns assumes that the dataset is a row-based matrix (e.g. m x n), where each row represents a data point from a n-dimension feature space.
 The code snippet below first constructs a 1000 by 100 data matrix, then builds an index of 50 binary trees and saves it to a file.
-Note that you need to explicitly specify the dimensionality in `PannsIndex(...)` before calling `build(...)`, since panns does not try to check your data to figure out what dimiensionality it is.
+Note that you need to explicitly specify the dimensionality in `PannsIndex(...)` before calling `build(...)`, since panns will not try to check your dataset to figure out for you what dimiensionality it actually is.

 ```python